All About Medical Secretaries

-Career Description Perform secretarial duties using specific knowledge of medical terminology and hospital, clinic, or laboratory procedures.
+Position Description Perform secretarial duties using specific knowledge of medical terminology and hospital, clinic, or laboratory procedures.
 Duties may include scheduling appointments, billing patients, and compiling and recording medical charts, reports, and correspondence.

-Daily Life Of a Medical Secretary
+Life As a Medical Secretary

 - Transmit correspondence or medical records by mail, e-mail, or fax.